chris060986/python-kube-client/README.md

 from kubernetes import config
 from kubernetes.client.rest import ApiException

-# Configure API key authorization: BearerToken
+# load configuration from mounted k8s secrets
 configuration = config.load_incluster_config()

 # create an instance of the API class